simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/translation_mapping_utils.md

 **[Returns]**

 - `result`: bool
-  - This interface return True if a specified key is a translation skipping pattern.
+  - This interface returns True if a specified key is a translation skipping pattern.

 ## `read_mapping_data` function docstring